Coffee is a popular drink in America and Europe compared to other parts of the world.

-The plunger is a brewing method of coffee, that is simple and most suitable for making coffee in a small quantity.
+The plunger is a brewing method of coffee, that is simple and most suitable for making coffee in small quantities.
 The cafetière equipment has a glass container with a lip and a lid with a plunger unit.
 The lid holds the plunger in position.

 The plunger unit is pushed down the glass container before serving.
 It is served with or without milk.
 Sugar is offered separately.

 The percolator consists of a pot with a small chamber at its bottom, close to a heat source.
 A vertical tube connects the bottom chamber with the top of the percolator where a measured quantity of coarse ground coffee is placed on the filter.
 This method is now rarely used and is fading away.

 The filter is the traditional method of making coffee.
 In South India, especially in Tamil Nadu, every house has a small coffee filter to make excellent filter coffee.
 Filter coffee can be made in individual cups or in bulk.
 The coffee filter equipment has two pieces of containers with the filter unit in between.

 The equipment should be thoroughly cleaned and rinsed with hot water.
 The containers and filters must be properly positioned.
 Freshly ground coffee and rinsed with hot water.